-Buy to let mortgage guide Buy to let mortgages - get the best deal
+Buy-to-let mortgage guide Buy-to-let mortgages - get the best deal

-Its's essential to do your research before going ahead with a buy to let mortgage.
+Its's essential to do your research before going ahead with a buy-to-let mortgage.
 You need to be confident that your rental income will comfortably cover your mortgage and all your other expenses.
 Lenders will expect to see evidence that your expected rent will cover your mortgage payments by at least 125%.

-Buy to mortgages - landlord expenses
+Buy-to-let mortgages - landlord expenses

-When calculating whether buy to let is right for you make sure you include all of the costs involved in letting out a property:
+When calculating whether buy-to-let is right for you make sure you include all of the costs involved in letting out a property:

 Maintenance costs: These will vary depending on the property but you should budget for costs of about £250 a year, if you have insurance.